 Soreness in folds of skin, back of ears, between thighs.
 Warts large, jagged, bleeding easily, on tips of fingers and nose.
 Old burns that do not get well, and ill effects from burns.
 Pains of burns.
 Cicatrices freshen up; old injuries reopen.
 Skin prone to intertrigo during dentition.

-Swelling of upper lip.
+Swelling of lip(s).
 Pale, delicate.
 Humid eruption on face.
 Sickly.
 Dirty, dingy look.
 Dry, lusterless, rough hair.
 Intolerable itching.
 Herpetic eruptions, especially on scalp and bends of joints with itching; worse, from warmth of bed.
 Enlarged glands.
 Sebaceous glands secrete excessively, oily skin.
 Indolent ulcers, slow to heal.
 Eczema behind ears.
 Crusty eruptions all over.
 Urticaria after every exertion.
 Pustules near fingernails.

 Arsenicum Iodatum